SammyWhite000/SpudBuds/README.md

 1. put m1 in your cs312 in local_html

+THIS IS THE IMPORTANT ONE I WROTE IT THREE TIMES SO EVERYONE DOES IT if not i dont think your fuel will work.

 2. in root, copy a version of fuel into fuelSB.
 This is the one we will be using for the project

 3. I wrote the correct path in index.php notice the extra directory and how it is from fuelSB not fuel.
 This is WHY U NEED TO COPY A fuelSB in your root.